S3 method for simpr_tibble

 when simulation errors occur?
 See

-vignette("Managing simulation errors")
+vignette("Managing simulation errors").

 Should the simulation stop immediately when simulation errors occur?